 While maintaining an active concert schedule, Hilda earned her BS in chemistry at Yale University.
 She also served briefly as a clinical assistant for the Stanford cardiothoracic transplant team.

-Now, in pursuit of her master’s degree from the Yale School of Music, she has research interests in Piano pedagogy.
+Now, in pursuit of her master’s degree from the Yale School of Music, she has research interests in the pedagogy of musical processes.
 She maintains a studio in New Haven, Connecticut and is in the process of recording her first album, Hilda Huang plays Bach.
 Highlights of the 2019-2020 season include a recital tour of Bach’s French Overture and Beethoven’s Diabelli Variations.